 If you are currently exhibiting symptoms of COVID-19, we recommend you get a diagnostic test (not an antibody test), to confirm an active coronavirus infection.

-This test requires an in-person appointment with your primary care doctor.
-Make an appointment online or send a secure message through the My Westmed portal if you’d like to make an appointment for diagnostic testing.
+This test requires an in-person appointment with your primary care doctor or one of our Urgent Care Centers.
+Make an appointment online or send a secure message through the Patient Portal if you’d like to make an appointment for diagnostic testing.
 If you need immediate attention, please call your doctor’s office.

 Where is the lab test done?

 The test is performed as a standard venous blood test (blood draw).